koladeg/job_locator/README.md

 # job_locator

-A simple Job locator app made with react native maps that stores all of the information of the jobs saved by the user.
+A Job locator app made with react native maps that makes it possible for users to find IT jobs closest to locations chosen by the user

 # What I Learned